Pain Management FAQ

 17. What happens at the first appointment?

-At your first visit, you will meet with a fellow or resident who will review your pain problem and medical history with you and perform a physical exam.
-You will then meet with the attending physician to discuss your pain problem and possible treatment options.
+At your first visit, you will meet with the physician who will review your pain problem and medical history with you and perform a physical exam.
+He or she will discuss your pain problem and treatment options.

 20. What should I bring to my appointments?

 When you come for your visit you should bring all the medications you are currently taking in their original bottles or an accurate, updated list.
 Bring all your medical records with you.
 Bring the films or CDs of any X-rays, MRIs or CT scans that you have had recently.
 You should have your valid picture ID, insurance information, and form of payment.
 We collect all co-pays at the time of the visit and accept credit cards or cash.
-The New Patient Questionnaire must be completed prior to your arrival at the Anesthesiology/Pain Medicine Practice.
+The New Patient Questionnaire must be completed prior to your arrival.

 3. I am very nervous.
 Can I have sedation during the procedure?

 Anxiety regarding injection procedures is not uncommon, especially when you don’t know what to expect.
 Most injections are very fast, and are for the most part, painless.
 You should discuss your anxiety with your physician when you are evaluated here.
 More than 98 percent of our patients do not need sedation and we discourage sedation in our pain practice.